loopdev-s/oboemichi-support/privacy.md

 Data stored within the App is deleted when the App is uninstalled.

 Information submitted through the contact form is used to review and respond to the inquiry and will be deleted after a reasonable period once the inquiry has been handled.

+If you would like to request deletion of information previously submitted through the contact form, please contact us through the [Contact page](https://loopdev-s.github.io/oboemichi-support/contact).
+We may ask you to provide information about the inquiry so that we can identify the relevant submission.

 ---